yunlong10/Ads-1k/README.md

 ### Acknowledgement

-We thank Tencent Inc. and Southern University of Science and Technology (SUSTech) for support to the project.
+We thank Southern University of Science and Technology and Tencent for support to the project.
+This work is supported by the National Natural Science Foundation of China under Grant No. 61972188 and 62122035.

 ### License